Welcome to the Nursing Department at Utica University!

 Why study at Utica College to become a nurse?

-Quite simply, because the UC Department of Nursing has enjoyed many years of success in terms of student satisfaction, graduate professional accomplishment, and employer satisfaction.
+Quite simply, because the Utica University Department of Nursing has enjoyed many years of success in terms of student satisfaction, graduate professional accomplishment, and employer satisfaction.

 The nursing program offers many benefits, including: